 Dr. Martin Luther King, Jr. dreamed of a world with equality for all.
 Today, his dream lives on at the Martin Luther King, Jr. Memorial in Washington, DC.
-Open to the public, the newest memorial on the National Mall is the first to honor a non-president and the first to honor a man of color.
+Open to the public, the newest memorial on the National Mall is the fourth to honor a non-president and the first to honor a man of color.
 The memorial was designed as a lasting tribute to Dr. King’s legacy and will forever serve as a monument to the freedom, opportunity and justice for which he stood.

 About the Memorial

 Opened 48 years after Dr. King’s stirring "I Have a Dream" speech on the steps of the Lincoln Memorial, Washington, DC welcomes another great leader to the National Mall.
 A visit to the new Martin Luther King, Jr. Memorial is a must-see on any trip to the nation's capital.
 The memorial is situated on a four-acre site along the Tidal Basin, adjacent to the Franklin D. Roosevelt Memorial and sharing a direct line of sight between the Lincoln and Jefferson Memorials.
 It is open daily, with park rangers on site from 8 a.m. to midnight.